botaojia/simplex/README.md

 {23.61, 32.82, 446.44, 0.7892, 55.09, -0.00108}.

 The data, initial curve and fitted curve are shown in the following Fig.4.
-And it can be seen that the fitted parameters enable the model to match the data very well, although the starting curve is far from the data.
-If the covariance of the fitted parameters is a must, there are a few ways to get it. i.e., one way is to assume asymptotic normality of the error and calculate the Hessian matrix; another way is to assume no particular distribution function, but repeatedly sample a portion of the measurement data to carry out the nlsq-fit, which is called bootstrap method.
+It can be seen that the fitted parameters enable the model to match the data very well, although the starting curve is far from the data.
+If the covariance of the fitted parameters is a must, there are a few ways to get it. i.e., one way is to assume asymptotic normality of the error and calculate the [Hessian matrix](https://en.wikipedia.org/wiki/Hessian_matrix); another way is to assume no particular distribution function, but repeatedly sampling a portion of the measurement data to carry out the nlsq-fit, which is called [bootstrap method](https://en.wikipedia.org/wiki/Bootstrapping_(statistics)).
 Calculating the covariance of the fitted parameters is out of the scope of this article.

 ![image](https://github.com/botaojia/simplex/blob/master/spec_simplex.png)

 # Source code and flowchart
-In the attachment of this article, source code, make file is provided.
-The platform is ubuntu, g++ 4.2.4. i use STL and only standard C++, so the code is portable.
-The simplex fitting method is called BT::Simplex, there are illustration and examples on how to use the BT::Simplex method.
+Source code, make file is provided.
+The simplex fitting method is called BT::Simplex.
+There are illustration and examples on how to use the BT::Simplex method.
 All the above plots are generated based upon the output results from BT::Simplex.
 Finally, i'd like to share a graph showing the algorithm flowchart.

 ![image](https://github.com/botaojia/simplex/blob/master/flowchart.png)